tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_2.md

 # Aggregates

-An aggregate is a class that handles one or more models.
+An aggregate is a class that handles one or more models in a consistent way, taking care of integrities between the models.
 The state of an aggregate can be rebuild by using snapshots and by processing stored events.

 An aggregate must define the following static members:

 - __Zero__: an instance of the aggregate in its intitial state.
-- __StorageName__ and  __Version__: this combination uniquely identifies the aggreagate  to make sure the storage will store snapshots and events in dedicated tables.
+- __StorageName__ and  __Version__: this combination uniquely identifies the aggragate  and let the storage know in which stream to store events and snapshots.

-- __LockObject__: the repository uses them to lock the aggregate while storing related events ensuring consistency. an application layer may use them explicitly to ensure inter-aggregate integrity (invariant conditions involving models in different aggregates).
+- - __LockObject__: (_warning: the lockobject concept is obsolete.
+At the moment I am providing an actor model based mailboxprocessor to ensure single thread chain command->events->eventstoring, so you will skip this part_). the repository uses them to lock the aggregate while storing related events ensuring consistency. an application layer may use them explicitly to ensure inter-aggregate integrity (invariant conditions involving models in different aggregates).
 - __SnapshotsInterval__: the number of the events that can be stored after a snapshot before creating a new snapshot (i.e. the numer of events between snapshots)
 - __Zero__: the aggregate's initial state, when no events happened yet.